OlympusDAO/olympus-docs/docs/contracts/02_docs/src/interfaces/IPeriodicTask.sol/interface.IPeriodicTask.md

 Executes the periodic task

-*Guidelines for implementing functions:*
+Guidelines for implementing functions:

-*- The implementing function is responsible for checking if the task is due to be executed.*
+- The implementing function is responsible for checking if the task is due to be executed.

-*- The implementing function should avoid reverting, as that would cause the calling contract to revert.*
+- The implementing function should avoid reverting, as that would cause the calling contract to revert.

-*- The implementing function should be protected by a role check for the "heart" role.*
+- The implementing function should be protected by a role check for the "heart" role.

 ```solidity
 function execute() external;